TrueBlocks/trueblocks-docs/content/docs/chifra/chaindata.md

 Flags:
   -l, --list         export a list of the 'special' blocks -t, --timestamps   display or process timestamps
+  -U, --count        with --timestamps only, returns the number of timestamps in the cache -r, --repair       with --timestamps only, repairs block(s) in the block range by re-querying from the chain -c, --check        with --timestamps only, checks the validity of the timestamp data
-  -x, --fmt string   export format, one of [none|json*|txt|csv] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
+      --update       with --timestamps only, bring the timestamp database forward to the latest block -x, --fmt string   export format, one of [none|json*|txt|csv] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen